Mexican Syncretism

-In Pre- Columbian Mexico, there were tribes that made up what came to be known as the Aztecs and Mayans.
-Each tribe had certain traditions to venerate the god that was the patron of their town.
+In Pre-Columbian Mexico, there were many cultures that made up what came to be known as the Aztecs and Mayans.
+Each people had certain traditions to venerate the god that was the patron of their town.
 With the arrival of the Spaniards, Christianity was brought.
-One of the popular ways to convert was to sync their culture, religion, and values with that of Spain's.
+One of the popular ways to convert was to syncretize their culture, religion, and values with that of Spain's.
 After converting to Catholicism, their form of practicing it brought a unique way to do so.
 It would reach a global audience and to this day, there are modern ways of syncretism.

 Pre-Columbian life

 The Mayans worshipped many gods.
 To honor them, they would build temples and make icons of them.
 They saw the gods played a role in their everyday conscience, activities, and nature.
 The Mayan sat in southern Mexico in what is known as the Yucatan Peninsula.
 Alongside worshipping gods, they would burn incense to ancestors.
 They would express their philosophies stone monuments and had a written system.
 The Mayans didn't have one unified religion, but worship was regional.
 Different cities and tribes focused on worshiping different gods.
 The major gods were gods that most tribes believed or worshipped in.
 But each town had a patron god that the town's main devotion was to.

 The Aztecs were situated in Central Mexico.
 They adopted many traits from the Mayans and Teotihuacans.
 Their writing wasn't glyphs like the Mayan, but was instead pictorial representations pained on bark paper and animal hides.
 Their main codexes consisted of historical accounts, ritual almanacs, and tribute records.
 The Aztecs were divided into different ethnic groups.
 The Mexica were the main group since they were the governing body at the capital.
-Due to the Mexica ruling he different groups, there was more common expression in culture, religion, economy, and social and political institutions.
+Due to the Mexica ruling the different groups, there was more common expression in culture, religion, economy, and social and political institutions.
 Like the Mayans, they were polytheistic and each town had a patron god the town was dedicated to.

 When the Spaniards came, they wrote down as much as they could since the indigenous people didn't all have a unified writing system.
 That way, they were able to understand the beliefs of the locals and thus, aid in the syncretism process.
 The Spaniards also built cities over the top of the ruins of conquered Aztec cities.